-TABLE 1.2: COMPLIANCE OF THE SUSTAINABILIT REPORT WITH THE SEA DIRECTIVE T (ERVINORMENTAL) An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes.
-Section 1 Section 3 The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme ; Section 3 The environmental characteristics of areas likely to be significantly affected; Section 3 Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; The environmental protection objectives, established at Section 3 Appendix 3 international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation; Scoping Report Section 7 Section 8 The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
-(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects) Section 8 Section 6 Section 8 Appendix 3 The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; An outline of the reasons for selecting the alternatives dealt with, Section 6 Appendix 3 and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how3) encountered in compiling the required information; A description of measures envisaged concerning monitoring1 Section 2 Section 5 Section 7 A non-technical summary of the information provided under the above headings.
-Section 9 Included as separate document
+TABLE 1.2: COMPLIANCE OF THE SUSTAINABILITY (ENVIRONMENTAL)REPORT WITH THE SEA DIRECTIVE Requirement of the SEA Directive An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes.
+The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme ; The environmental characteristics of areas likely to be significantly affected; Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; The environmental protection objectives, established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation; Will be completed at the The likely significant effects on the environment, including on submission stage of the LGSP issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
+(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects) The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how ) encountered in compiling the required information; a description of measures envisaged concerning monitoring a non-technical summary of the information provided under the above headings.